Location

 SUMMARY

 E. Aubrey Thompson, Ph.D., is a cancer biology researcher who studies the development and implementation of new spatial biology technology.
 His work focuses on understanding the relationship between the clinical phenotype and basic immunobiology of solid tumors.
-Dr. Thompson also is principal investigator of the Hormones and Cancer Laboratory.
-He studies single-cell spatial RNA and protein abundance, with a goal of identifying, quantifying and assessing the activity of every cell within a tumor.
+Dr. Thompson studies single-cell spatial RNA and protein abundance, with a goal of identifying, quantifying and assessing the activity of every cell within a tumor.

 Focus areas

 • High-risk breast cancer.
-The Thompson lab team works primarily with clinical samples derived from people with HER2-positive and triple-negative breast cancer.
+Dr. Thompson works mainly with clinical samples from patients with HER2-positive and triple-negative breast cancer.
 Such samples are derived from Mayo Clinic patients with breast cancer or from therapeutic trials.
 Single-cell spatial RNA and protein analysis is carried out to define the transcriptomic or proteomic profile of every cell within a tumor sample.

 • Benign breast disease.
 Collaborative studies are ongoing to use spatial biology technology to identify features that predict the risk of progression from benign breast conditions to breast cancer.

 • Spatial biology.
-The Thompson lab team has a long-standing interest in development and deployment of new spatial technologies.
+Dr. Thompson has a long-standing interest in developing and using new spatial technologies.
 These new spatial technologies permit interrogation, in detail, of features that are associated with tumor cell and immune cell interactions.

 Significance to patient care

-In the last few years, researchers have come to understand that the host immune system plays a major role in the development of harmful diseases and in treatment outcomes.
-The Thompson lab team focuses on understanding the basic immunobiology of high-risk breast cancer.
-Dr. Thompson strives to understand how tumors evade the immune system.
-He also studies why treatment to strengthen the immune system, known as immunotherapy, works in some individuals but not in others and how to identify people who may benefit from immunotherapy.
+Research shows that the immune system plays a big role in the development of harmful conditions and in how well treatment works.
+Dr. Thompson's research focuses on understanding the basic immunobiology of high-risk breast cancer.
+Dr. Thompson strives to understand how tumors hide from the immune system.
+He also studies why treatment to strengthen the immune system, known as immunotherapy, works in some people but not in others, and how to identify who may benefit from immunotherapy.

 Professional highlights